 What to Look for in a Bathtub

-Bathtubs can be made out of several different materials.
-Some of the most popular options include:
+Bathtubs can be made out of several different materials:

 Why Trust The Spruce?